Ahdhn/RXMeshDocs/docs/rxmesh/initialization.md

              const uint32_t    patch_size   = 512);
 ```

-This constructor takes a path to a triangle mesh stored as a `.obj` file and builds a patch-based internal representation optimized for GPU execution.
+This constructor takes a path to a triangle mesh stored as a `.obj` file and builds the internal data structure optimized for GPU execution.

 - `obj_file_path`: Path to the input .obj mesh file.

 - `patcher_file`: Optional.
 If provided, RXMesh will use the patch layout stored in this file instead of generating new patches.
+This is useful when you want deterministic patching behavior across runs (see the determinism section below).

 - `patch_size`: Controls the target average number of faces per patch.
 The default is 512.